 This course introduces prospective and practicing teachers to the characteristics of students with physical, cognitive and emotional/behavioral challenges.
-The participants will be introduced to legislation issues including ADA, IDEA, IEPs, transition services, inclusion, etc. Participants will explore the role of students, family and education professionals.
-As part of this course, participants will reflect upon 15 hours of observations and interactions with students with disabilities. - three semester hours
+The participants will be introduced to legislation issues including ADA, IDEA,

+IEPs, transition services, inclusion, etc. Participants will explore the role of students, family and education professionals.
+As part of this course, participants will reflect upon observations and interactions with students with disabilities.